 photo credit: Sam Horvath

-Julia Izumi (she/her/hers) is a Japanese-American writer, performer, and educator who makes plays, musicals, odd theatrical things, and several opportunities for dance parties.
+Julia Izumi (she/her/hers) is a writer, performer, and educator who makes plays, musicals, theatrical experiments, and everything in between.

-Her plays include miku, and the gods (O’Neill NPC Finalist, KCACTF’s Darrell Ayers Playwriting Award and Paul Stephen Lim Playwriting Award Runner-Up), Meet Murasaki Shikibu Followed by Book-Signing, and Other Things (CAATA National Asian-American ConFest, FringeNYC, Great Plains Theatre Conference Playlab), and Sometimes the Rain, Sometimes the Sea (Brown University Mainstage), among others.
+Her plays include miku, and the gods (O’Neill NPC Finalist, Kilroys List Honorable Mention, KCACTF’s Darrell Ayers Playwriting Award and Paul Stephen Lim Playwriting Award Runner-Up), Meet Murasaki Shikibu Followed by Book-Signing, and Other Things (CAATA National Asian-American ConFest, FringeNYC, Great Plains Theatre Conference Playlab), and Sometimes the Rain, Sometimes the Sea (Brown University Mainstage), among others.

 As a performer, she has performed at and with HERE, Dixon Place, Incubator Arts, Mabou Mines, Lust & Liberty, UglyRhino Productions, Communal Spaces with The Motor Company, and Williamstown Theatre Festival among others.
 She is the 2011 recipient of the Goddard Rhetorical Prize for excellence in performance at Tufts University, where she earned her B.A. in Drama.